Nightly Opera Streams, June 1–7

 The heroine of Berg’s Lulu captivates all who cross her path.
 In his 2015 new production of the opera, artists and director William Kentridge explored why all attempts to tame this so-called snake are doomed to fail.

-In this poignant moment from last month’s At-Home Gala, Met concertmaster David Chan and Music Director Yannick Nézet-Séguin perform the celebrated Méditation from Massenet’s Thaïs.
+In this poignant moment from last April’s At-Home Gala, Met concertmaster David Chan and Music Director Yannick Nézet-Séguin perform the celebrated Méditation from Massenet’s Thaïs.

 Love Conquers All